-If you have a multi-account setup within your organisation all these finding will be passed to the central account where you can either alert on or feed this information into ticketing systems for resolution.
+If you have a multi-account setup within your organization all these findings will be passed to the central account where you can either alert on or feed this information into ticketing systems for resolution.

-For me this has been a long time coming and I'm really please to see this now enabled.
+For me this has been a long time coming and I'm pleased to see this now enabled.